-- Organizations – This is where you can list any honor societies, Greek organizations, or professional organizations of which you’re a member.
-Don’t overlook this one, as I can’t tell you how many people who’ve gotten an interview just on the basis of having been part of the same organization as the hiring manager.
+- Organizations – This is where you can list any honor societies, Greek organizations, or professional organizations you’re a member of.

 Add a Profile in Another Language

-If you speak another language at a high level (and I mean like nearly native or bilingual) and are pursuing employment opportunities that you will conduct primarily in that other language, then you can create a profile in another language to increase your visibility to potential employers.
+If you speak another language at a high level (i.e., nearly native or bilingual) and are pursuing employment opportunities that you will conduct primarily in that language, then you can create a profile in another language to increase your visibility to potential employers.

-Okay, so you’ve followed all the advice above and you have an exceptional profile to show for it.
-Now all you need to do is make sure you keep your profile up to date.
+Okay, so you’ve followed all the advice above and have an exceptional profile to show for it.
+Now, all you need to do is keep your profile up to date.

 After all, you don’t want your profile to show your most recent work experience as the fast food job you had in high school if you’ve since done an internship with a consulting firm.
 And you especially don’t want it to say you currently work or intern somewhere you no longer do.

 Luckily, this is an easy issue to avoid.
-Just use your task management system (we recommend Todoist) to set up a recurring task that says something like “Update LinkedIn profile”.
+Just use your task management app to set up a recurring task that says something like “Update LinkedIn profile”.
 Since we (assume) you aren’t changing jobs constantly, it’s safe to set this sort of task to recur every few months or so.

 How to Use LinkedIn to Network

 Now that you’ve created your LinkedIn profile, let’s put it to work for you.
-Here’s what you need to know to get started using LinkedIn to make the connections that will help you find internships, jobs, and other cool opportunities.
+Here’s what you need to know to use LinkedIn to make the connections that will help you find internships, jobs, and other cool opportunities.